 In 2019, the St. Johns was an absolute slugfest.
-Fish were headed to spawning areas as fast as they could swim and the Elites were there to intercept them.
+Fish were headed to spawning areas as fast as they could swim, and the Elites were there to intercept them.
 Plenty of anglers sight fished to fill their limits.
-In 2020 it was a completely different story.
-The tournament set up as more of a prespawn event and catching a limit was far from a guarantee.
+In 2020, it was a completely different story.
+The tournament set up as more of a prespawn event, and catching a limit was far from guaranteed.

 Here are my picks: